§ 5-38-2 Duties of department of business regulation.

 (j) Following each monthly board meeting, the board may, if consistent with the public interest, submit any: (1) unresolved issue reasonably related to its jurisdiction under this statute to the director of the department of business regulation for his or her review at his or her discretion; or (2) seek a declaratory ruling pursuant to central management regulation 3 ("declaratory rulings and petitions from the director") as to any unresolved issue within the scope of this statute.

-(k) Board members shall continue to serve until their
+(k) Board members shall continue to serve until their replacement is named.

 (P.L.
 1974, ch.
 111, § 2; P.L.
 1979, ch.
 349, § 8; P.L.
 1980, ch.
 226, § 19; P.L.
 1983, ch.
 253, § 4; P.L.
 1985, ch.
 181, art.
 13, § 2; P.L.
 1994, ch.
 357, § 1; P.L.
 1998, ch.
 117, § 1; P.L.
 2005, ch.
 201, § 1; P.L.
 2008, ch.
 100, art.
 33, § 1.)